 Backlink Audit crawls domains looking for any dangerous backlinks that could harm a site’s SEO.
-One way we analyze the potential toxic level of a backlink is by looking at the anchor text.
+One way to analyze the potential toxic level of a backlink is by looking at the anchor text.
 This guide will help you understand the differences between the anchors we identify and why some of them can become a danger to your backlink profile and SEO.

-What makes anchor text dangerous?
+What can make anchor text dangerous?

 What are “potentially dangerous anchor texts?”

-There are two categories of anchors that SEMrush classifies as potentially dangerous:
+There are two categories of anchors that Semrush classifies as potentially dangerous: